sy2002/TeleBall/index.md

 TeleBall is a project of the [Museum of Electronic Games & Art](http://www.m-e-g-a.org).

+### Stay in Touch

+If you have any questions or comments, we are happy to hear from you.
+Email us at

+* sy2002 at teleball.org
+* doubleflash at teleball.org
+* lamags at teleball.org

 ### Acknowledgements

 * TeleBall is built on the [Arduino platform](http://www.arduino.cc), i.e. the